 League of Legends esports (LoL esports) has evolved over the years, and as the game changes, so does its jargon.

-If you’re currently watching Worlds 2020, and have heard these terms used by shoutcasters but may not know what they mean, we’ve got you covered:
+If you’re currently watching one of its international tournaments, namely MSI or Worlds, or even one of its regular season leagues, and have heard these terms used by shoutcasters but may not know what they mean, we’ve got you covered:

 No, not the dog.
 The jungle creep.